A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Introduction

-Secondly, hierarchical structure serves as a key characteristic for detecting depression, while previous GNN-based methods typically overlook this.
-This structure includes the arrangement from channel-level graph to region-level graph, with nodes representing channels and regions respectively\cite{region1,xue2022ahgnn}.
-The hierarchical structure varies among individuals and contains substantial depression-related information\cite{region2}.
+Second, the hierarchical structure serves as a key characteristic for detecting depression, which previous GNN-based methods often overlook.
+This structure includes the arrangement from channel-level graphs to region-level graphs, with nodes representing channels and regions respectively\cite{region1}.
+The hierarchical structure varies among individuals and contains significant depression-related information\cite{region2}.
 Previous study investigates the hierarchical structure based on individualized brain connectivity, finding that EEG channels in the frontal lobe of depression patients tend to be partitioned into different regions in the region-level graph, whereas those in healthy individuals tend to cluster within the same region in the region-level graph\cite{hubin2017MST}.
-Inspired by these studies, we enhance the GNN model for depression detection by incorporating a module designed to extract hierarchical information from individualized graph connections.
+Inspired by these studies, we aim to enhance the GNN-based model for depression detection by incorporating a module designed to extract hierarchical information from the informative individualized graph connections.
+However, the individualized graph connections include pseudo-connections, which introduce noise and irrelevant information\cite{Individual_noise,graph_survey}, potentially obscuring the extraction of hierarchical information.
+Therefore, it is crucial to mitigate the impact of such noise and task-irrelevant information during extraction process.